Activated Charcoal for Pets: Emergency Uses, Dosage & Benefits

 For a visual guide, refer to this video from Earth Clinic's Mama to Many on crafting a charcoal poultice.

 Continue reading below for feedback from Earth Clinic readers on the use of activated charcoal in their dogs and cats.
 Have you used activated charcoal for your dog or cat?
-We would love to hear about it!
+We would love to your feedback!

 Related Links: